aaronbarkas/DB-BI-Portfolio/README.md

 > Hello everyone that views this portfolio.

-My name is Aaron Barkas and I am an I.T professional with over 3 and a half years experience in the I.T industry.
-Working as a Service Desk Analyst and a Database Systems Analyst and Technical writer.
+My name is Aaron Barkas and I am an I.T professional with over 3.5+ years experience in the I.T industry.

 This portfolio is also a work in progress and will improve as my skills develop.